fbado66/Shopify_FrontEnd-Assessment/README.md

 ## A Walkthrough on this app

-link for video with an image -- Demo --

 The first thing you will see when using this application is the search bar in the page.
 <img src='public/assets/images/startingApp.png' alt='search_bar'>